Our involvement in the long term disability (LTD) process typically begins in one of the following two stages:

 We understand that this process can be a long and tedious process with long waiting periods to receive updates on your case.
 If at any time you have any questions, feel free to reach out to us, and we will give you an update on your case.

 Just to reiterate this point, your Long Term Disability attorney does not get paid until you do so that you can proceed with your case without fear of upfront legal bills or costs.
 Although based in Florida, the Ortiz Law Firm represents claimants across the United States.
-If you’d like to speak to one of our Pensacola Long Term Disability Insurance Attorneys about your denied claim, contact us at (866) 853-7703 to schedule a consultation.
+If you’d like to speak to one of our Pensacola Long Term Disability Insurance Attorneys about your denied claim, contact us online or call us at (866) 853-7703 to schedule a consultation.
 We can help you evaluate your claim to determine if you will be able to access Long Term Disability Benefits and how to move forward with the process.